 The HEARTH Act, enacted into law on May 20, 2009, consolidated the homeless assistance programs administered by HUD under the McKinney- Vento Homeless Assistance Act into a single grant program and revised the Emergency Shelter Grants program, renaming it the Emergency Solutions Grant (ESG) program.
-The HEARTH Act process to assist homeless persons by providing greater community-wide coordination, decision-making, and leadership into the Federal Registration under 24 CFR 578.
+The HEARTH Act also codified into law the CoC planning process, a longstanding part of HUD's application process to assist homeless persons by providing greater community-wide coordination, decision-making, and leadership into the Federal Registration under 24 CFR 578.